DIY Finishing

 photo source: njwoodturners.com

-In the case of large-pored wood (nuc, oak), great care must be taken with the amount deposited on the wood.
+For large-pore wood (nuc, oak), care must be taken with the amount deposited on the wood.
 It must be very small because there is a risk that the wax will get into the pores and remain white because it cannot be polished.

-Applied directly to the wood, it may change the colour of the wood a little, but it recovers as soon as the thinner has evaporated (over a day or overnight).
-It is very good for protecting reclaimed wood from old buildings, which has that typical grey colour of weathered wood.
-The wax retains the colour and protects it.
+When applied directly to the wood it may change the color of the wood a little, but it recovers as soon as the thinner has evaporated (over a day or overnight).
+It is very good for protecting wood salvaged from old buildings, which has that gray color typical of weathered wood.
+The wax preserves and protects the color.

 renaissance wax